nmfs-ost/noaa-fit-resources/_pages/about.md

   nav: "docs"
 ---

 The NOAA Fisheries Integrated Toolbox Resources site includes resources for both developers and users of the toolbox.
+Use the "categories" or "tags" menu options to find resources, or try searching in the search bar.

 - For questions about the Toolbox see the [FIT FAQ](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/FAQ/) or [contact us](https://noaa-fisheries-integrated-toolbox.github.io/resources/noaa%20fit/contact/).
 - You can check out our github organization and repos under the [Fisheries Integrated Toolbox](https://github.com/noaa-fisheries-integrated-toolbox).